fagun98/AuditInsight-Bot/readme.md

 ## Contributing
 Contributions are welcome!
 Please open an issue or submit a pull request for any changes or improvements.

-## License
-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

 ## Contact
-For any questions or inquiries, please contact us at support@auditinsightbot.com.
+For any questions or inquiries, please contact us at fagun.raithatha28@gmail.com.

 ---